adi-khot/merlin/docs/source/user_guide/grouping.rst

 Merlin now exposes quantum-to-classical conversion through two orthogonal concepts:

 - :class:`~merlin.measurement.strategies.MeasurementStrategy` selects how results are extracted from the quantum simulation or hardware backend (see :doc:`./measurement_strategy`).
-- :class:`~merlin.utils.grouping.mappers.LexGrouping` and :class:`~merlin.utils.grouping.mappers.ModGrouping` provide optional post-processing of outputs.
+- :class:`~merlin.utils.grouping.LexGrouping` and :class:`~merlin.utils.grouping.ModGrouping` provide optional post-processing of outputs.

 Grouping modules are often used to reshape a torch.tensor into smaller feature sets while preserving differentiability.